Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Theoretical Models

-In the type-II SPDC process used in this work, a laser-pumped nonlinear crystal generates polarization-entangled photon pairs, specifically in the Bell singlet state.
-For a single photon pair emitted into spatial modes $a$ (signal) and $b$ (idler), the quantum state is:
+In the degenerate type-II spontaneous parametric down-conversion (SPDC) process used in this work, the nonlinear crystal emits photon pairs with orthogonal polarizations into the same spatial mode.
+To lowest order in the pair-generation probability, the emitted two-photon state can be written in operator form as

+where $a_H^\dagger$ and $a_V^\dagger$ are creation operators for horizontally and vertically polarized photons in spatial mode $a$.
+In this form the photons are not yet spatially separated, and therefore the state does not immediately correspond to a polarization-entangled Bell pair.

+In our experiment, spatial separation of the photons is achieved probabilistically using a sequence of 50:50 fiber beam splitters.
+When the initial spatial mode $a$ is incident on a beam splitter (BS), the transformation of the creation operators is given by

+where $p \in \{H,V\}$ denotes polarization, and $t$ and $r$ represent the two output spatial modes.
+Equation~(\ref{eqn:spatial}) indicates that both polarizations reside within the same spatial mode.